Brady Perl Brady Perl

 From the section: A Few Words

-One of the main disagreements in the god-debate is about morality.
-But, it is never about morality.
-It is always about where morality comes from—which needlessly complicates the matter.
-Believers love to believe they live on higher moral ground, because they believe their god tells them so—which immediately puts them on lower, shaky ground.
-Again, believers of all kinds believe this, regardless if religion is involved.
-It is the belief in god that allows for such dangerous, arrogant ignorance.
-One wouldn’t think morality would be so controversial, but it is—terribly so.
+One of the main disagreements in the god-debate is about morality—often referred to as Absolute Morality—but to the believer, it is never about morality, it is always about where morality comes from—which needlessly complicates the matter.
+Believers love to believe that they live on higher moral ground because they believe that their god tells them so, which, in turn, immediately puts them on lower, shaky ground.
+Believers of all kinds believe this regardless if religion is involved.
+It is the belief in god which allows for such dangerous, arrogant ignorance.

 …hence, adeology.